 When you buy your meat like that you can often visit the farm and see the animals so you know for sure that they are well-treated, have free access to pasture and eat grass.

-I highly recommend you buy your meat in bulk if you want to save and have access the best meat, but I’ll also show you tricks when you don’t.
+I highly recommend you buy your meat in bulk if you want to save and have access to the best meat, but I'll also show you tricks if you can’t.

 Choose cheap cuts and buy bone-in